jzfai/vue3-mobile-vant/README.md

 **English** | [中文](./README-zh_CN.md)

-> vue3 admin plus provides enterprise-level development demo
+> vue3 mobile vant  provides enterprise-level mobile development demo

-A new  generation admin  construct   using  vue3(setup-script)+vite2+vant3.x ，It's fast!
+A new  generation  mobile  construct   using  vue3(setup-script)+vite2+vant3 ，It's easy and  fast!

 Use eslint+prettier+gitHooks format and verification code to improve code standardization and development efficiency

+>the rem flexible,  vant  ui according to 375, but developing is 750 , detail to look the "postcss.config.js"

 ## Update log